kjara715/API-Practice-TV-Maze/README.md

 # API-Practice-TV-Maze

-The app can be found at

-In its current form the app is not yet complete.

-Currently, a search term is able to be typed in the textbox.
-Upon submission, a series of cards are generating providing information about tv shows which contain the search term
+The user is able to create cards of different tv shows by entering and submitting a key term.

+Episodes from the TV show can be listed out by clicking the Episodes button of the desired TV show card.